DanielMartinAlarcon/DanielMartinAlarcon.github.io/_posts/2019-04-15-geopandas.md

 # Subsets the GeoDataFrame
 usa = world[world.name == "United States of America"]
 ```
+Note how the maps also contain some other useful information like GDP and population.

 ![geopandas](/img/12_geopandas/geo2.png)

 For most tasks, though, you'll want to upload a map of your own.
-If it is defined as a GEOJSON file or a SHP file, GeoPandas can read them directly.
+If it is defined as a GeoJSON file or a folder of SHP files, GeoPandas can read them directly.
 Feed either the path to the GeoJSON file itself or the path to the *folder* of SHP files.

 ```python
 geodf = geopandas.read_file('PATH/TO/custom_map.geojson/')